 Hagan-Graham Creeks

-The Hagan-Graham Watershed is one of the largest on the Saanich Peninsula, spanning almost half of the Municipality of Central Saanich.
+The Hagan-Graham Watershed is one of the largest watersheds on the Saanich Peninsula, spanning almost half of Central Saanich.
 The watershed is made up of two streams:

-• Graham Creek originates just south of the Central Saanich border in the area between West Saanich Road and Old West Saanich Road.
+- Graham Creek originates just south of the Central Saanich border in the area between West Saanich Rd and Old West Saanich Rd.

 The two creeks connect two kilometres upstream of Saanich Inlet.

 The watershed is impacted by a variety of human uses, including industry and agriculture.
-Pollution is entering the watershed through the storm-drain system.
-Consistently high pollution levels, including heavy metals, hydrocarbons, and fecal coliforms, have been measured from a culvert that drains the west side of the Keating industrial area.
+Pollution enters the watershed through the storm drain system.
+Consistently high pollution levels from heavy metals, hydrocarbons, and fecal coliforms have been measured from a culvert that drains the west side of the Keating industrial area.

-Graham Creek once flowed through old-growth Douglas fir forests and a biologically rich wetland on its way to Saanich Inlet.
-Over the last 100 years, these conditions steadily disappeared, as forests were cleared and the stream was straightened for more rapid drainage.
+Graham Creek once flowed through old-growth Douglas fir forests and a biologically-rich wetland on its way to Saanich Inlet.
+Over the past 100 years, these conditions steadily disappeared, as forests were cleared and the stream was straightened for more rapid drainage.
 As stream health declined, so did the presence of fish.

-We have completed several restoration projects in the lower Hagan-Graham Watershed.
-We formed a partnership in 1997 with the University of Victoria, the Institute of Ocean Sciences, Woodwynn Farms, and the Tsartlip First Nation to undertake the restoration.
+In 1997, PSS formed a partnership with the University of Victoria, the Institute of Ocean Sciences, Woodwynn Farms, and Tsartlip Nation to undertake restoration of the creeks.

-Hagan Creek.
-We next built pools and riffles and encouraged natural meanders on a large section of the creek.
-The riparian area was fenced and replanted with native tree species.
-In recent years, we have focused mainly on similar stream restoration and riparian planting on a one kilometre stretch of the creek in the upper Mount Newton Valley, where it flows through three adjacent farm properties.
+In Hagan Creek, we built pools and riffles to encourage natural meanders on a large section of the creek, and the riparian area was fenced and replanted with native tree species.
+In recent years, we have focused on similar stream restoration and riparian planting on a one kilometre stretch of the creek in the upper Mount Newton Valley, where it flows through three adjacent farm properties.
 This work included adding a wetland pond fed by artesian springs to the complex.

 Future work will focus on restoring the natural function of the Vickery Ponds on the slopes of Mount Newton near the creek’s northern headwaters.